soniawu/Calculator/README.md

 - In this version, only sunny day scenario is in place.

 Version 3
-- Add handling positive/negative for numbers
+- Add handling positive/negative for numbers.
 - Improve divided by 0 error handling.
 Give message instead just return 0.
 - Clear out display message when a new operarion starts.

 Verwsion 4
-- Layout keypad
+- Layout keypad.
-- Use image for keys
+- Use image for keys.
-- Set display size
+- Set display size.

+Version 5
+- Add calculator box.
+- Put shadows to display box.
+- Add logo and calculator model